JBG13/Detection-of-depressive-symptomatology-in-social-networks/README.md

 Once this selection has been made, two different visualizations of the comparison of the results will be printed.
 First, a dynamic bar chart, where we can easily and quickly visually identify the best parameter configuration.
 Finally, an interactive table where we can see in greater mathematical detail the results for the selected combinations.

 # Acknowledgment of authorship
+We, Jhonatan Barcos Gambaro (100548615) and Andrés Díaz Ruano (100472763), declare that the work done in this project has been designed, implemented, evaluated and described in this report by us.
+This includes each of the following sections:

+* The preprocessing pipeline for Reddit posts

+* The document vectorization strategies: TF-IDF, Word2Vec, GloVe, and LDA

+* The training, evaluation, and comparison of machine learning models using various feature selection techniques

+* The development of the interactive dashboard using Dash and Plotly

+To carry out the practice we used as a main reference the notebooks provided in the course Machine Learning Applications, whose authors are Vanessa Gómez Verdejo, Jerónimo Arenas-García, Lorena Calvo-Bartolomé, and Jesús Cid-Suero.
+We also referenced materials from the Natural Language Processing course, developed by Pablo Martínez Olmos and Ángel Navia Vázquez.

+In addition, we usedgenerative AI tools such as ChatGPT from OpenAI and Copilot in combination with Prompt Engineering techniques to maximize the usefulness and correctness of these tools.
+In the following section we propose a statement of generative AI usage on this project where we have reflected on the use of these new tools.

+## Statement of use of generative AI